10 vital health checks (screening tests)

 If you find a suspect mole, you will be referred for further tests and to see a specialist (called a dermatologist) to decide to cut the mole out.
 If it is found to be a melanoma you will need further tests (e.g. a CT) to check that the cancer has not spread.

-We have described 10 vital health checks (screening tests).
+We have described 10 vital health checks, which are screening.
 Make sure you have them.